mkcn/fastHistory/README.md

 # Commands and systax

-Find out more about commands and systax in the [Wiki](https://github.com/mkcn/fastHistory/wiki/Commands-and-syntax) section
+Find out more about commands and syntax in the [Wiki](https://github.com/mkcn/fastHistory/wiki/Commands-and-syntax) section

 # License